What's shiny, round and tells you you're late? A CD clock. This simple and fun craft project can be inexpensive and useful.

 Once the CD clock is ready, you can hang it from the wall using fishing line.
 And don't forget the batteries.

-If these CD crafts weren't enough to keep you busy, see the links on the next page for more ways to turn your trash into treasures.
+If these CD crafts weren't enough to keep you busy, see the links below for more ways to turn your trash into treasures.